Serving male students

 A 2003 national study of U.S. adults reported that 14.2% of men were sexually abused before the age of 18.2

-A 1998 study reviewing research on male childhood sexual abuse concluded that the problems is “common, under-reported, under-recognized, and under-treated.”3
+A 1998 study reviewing research on male childhood sexual abuse concluded that the problems are “common, under-reported, under-recognized, and under-treated.”3

 A 1996 study of male university students in the Boston area reported that 18% of men were sexually abused before the age of 16.4